AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/update.md

 ## Verify this step

-Open `MJ03` product and notice an update image.
+Refresh the `MJ03` product page and see if your the existing image was updated.

 ![Updated Image](../../../_images/update-image-frontend.png)